Hosihikari/Document/docs/index.md

 features:
   - icon: 💪
     title: Powerful Managed Runtime
-    details: Extend your server with the latest .NET technologies.
+    details: Extend BDS with the latest .NET technologies.
   - icon: ✨
     title: Highly Modular
-    details: Use a modular design for better compatibility for your server.
+    details: Use a modular design to provide better plugin-server compatibility.
   - icon: ⚡️
     title: As Fast As You Can
-    details: Use efficient APIs to keep the scalability of your server.
+    details: Use efficient APIs to keep the scalability of BDS.
 ---